Mainline4Lumia/mainline4lumia.github.io/content/devices/moneypenny.md

 Download `lk2nd-msm8226.img` from https://github.com/msm8916-mainline/lk2nd/releases.
 Then, copy `lk2nd-msm8226.img` to your phone's EFIESP folder.
 Rename the `lk2nd_msm8226.img` to `emmc_appsboot.mbn`.
 Now, unmount mass storage and restart your phone by holding the volume down and power buttons for a few seconds.

 ## Step 4: Boot linux
+After you restart back to Windows Phone OS, restart your device once more.
+Hold the volume up button while the "NOKIA" logo is visible.
+If all goes well, your phone will boot lk2nd.
+From lk2nd, you can use the fastboot interface to boot linux.